Ubiquiti Unifi WiFi access point "UAP LR" vs "UAP AC Pro"

 Another word of caution: you SHOULD NOT buy the LR (long range) model for residential or even enterprise use.
 LR models are dedicated to very specific use (think industrial applications).

-When you get an LR AP, it is set by default on auto transmit power, which is basically high power.
-It is likely that none of your device will be able to keep a stable connection with that.
-The AP constantly "yells" while your device answers with "whispers".
-That's not good communication, right?
+When you get an LR AP, it is set by default to auto transmit power, which is basically very high transmit power.
+It is likely that none of your devices will be able to keep a stable connection with that.
+The AP constantly "yells" while your devices "whisper".
+Such a way of communicating does not even work in real life, right?

 In order to get a reliable connection with my devices I had to lower the transmit power to low.
-This defeats the purpose of long range.
+This defeats the purpose of long range, and you actually get a "non Long Range" AP by doing so.

-The AP offers a maximum of 4 SSID.
+The AP accepts a maximum of 4 SSID.

 The network configuration is a bit different to Linksys regarding VLAN's.
-On the Linksys I had the native VLAN set to 1 and I was tagging each SSID.
+On my older Linksys AP I had the native VLAN set to 1 and I was tagging each SSID.

-For a setup with VLAN's, Radius and multiple SSID's, see this:
+For a setup with VLAN's, Radius and multiple SSID's, it can be tricky, so check this:

-After going through all those troubles I switch the "UAP LR" for an "UAP AC Pro".
-Note that only Pro models come with two Gigabit Ethernet ports.
+After going through all those troubles I switched the "UAP LR" for an "UAP AC Pro".
+Please note that only Pro models come with two Gigabit Ethernet ports.

 Out of the box, the Pro model is reliable without tweaking transmit power.
 Also it got provisionned with the configuration immediately, thanks to the controller already being in place.